Putting material online

 - copyright has expired (see 'Length of Copyright')

-An Electronic Use Form must also be submitted for material for which you have explicit and separate approval from owners.
+Please notify myReadings staff of material for which you have explicit and separate approval from owners.
 Although the material does not come under statutory licensing rules, details are required for record keeping purposes.